 Advantages of NOSQL

-We are aware that NoSQL db have some interesting advantages and they can resolve easily simple problems that traditional RDMS can't.
-Nowadays their large employment in critical system, like big cloud systems and some large Saas product, confirm they are mature and useful.
-But question is, why i should move to them?
-And in this case, when the move is profitable?
+We are aware that NoSQL db has some interesting advantages and they can easily resolve simple problems that traditional RDMS can't.
+Nowadays, their large employment in critical systems, like big cloud systems and some large Saas product, confirm they are mature and useful.
+But the question is, why should I move to them?
+And in this case, when is the move profitable?
 We can’t base such kind of decision only on our impression, and read some vendor brochure where it’s granted that NoSQL is very cool is not enough.
-Moreover we cannot stay on inadequate platform just because we fear the change.
+Moreover, we cannot stay on inadequate platform just because we fear the change.

-In this chapter I’ll try to explain why this solution could be good enough to move on it and what use case make it more profitable.
+In this chapter, I’ll try to explain why this solution could be good enough to move on it and what use case makes it more profitable.

 The advantages of NoSQL include the capabilities to handle easily: